Legal recruitment - Trainee Solicitors

 The Shared Legal Service is a team of highly qualified lawyers dedicated to delivering a high quality service for Basingstoke and Deane and Hart District Council.
 We are split into two teams:

-- Local Government and Litigation – providing legal services to the council in its capacity as a public body
+- Planning and Litigation – providing legal services to the council in its capacity as a public body

 - Property and Contracts – acting for the council as one of the largest commercial property land owners in the country, and also being involved with every contract that the council procures.